Opening Hours Open 7 days a week

 • had a permanent home in England or Wales for at least 6 months

 This varies from court to court and from case to case, depending on the complexity of the case.
-An annulment of marriage or civil partnership process can take up to 6 months.
-However, in complicated case, the process can take much longer than 6 months and time would vary depending on the complexity of the matter.
+The annulment of a marriage or civil partnership can take up to 6 months.
+However, in complex cases, the process can take much longer than 6 months, and the time will vary depending on the matter's complexity.

 Financial settlement is an arrangement under which a couple’s assets and financial affairs are separated upon annulment of marriage or civil partnership.
-In England and Wales, the act of annulment of marriage/civil partnership itself doesn’t put an end to the financial relationship between you and your partner.
-An application for financial settlement is made to the family court by completing application form A.
+In England and Wales, the act of annulment of a marriage/civil partnership itself doesn’t put an end to the financial relationship between you and your partner.
+An application for financial settlement is made to the family court by completing Application Form A.

 Obtaining a financial settlement when you are annuling your marriage or civil partnership is important because outstanding financial claims may come back to disrupt your lives even years after your annulment has been finalised.
 This is because in England and Wales, even when your marriage or civil partnership is annulled, you still retain the ability to make financial claims against your ex and vice versa, and there’s no time limit for making these.
-This is why it’s crucial to put your financial affairs in order and have a binding court order stating what your financial arrangements with your ex husband or wife are.
+This is why it’s crucial to put your financial affairs in order and obtain a binding court order detailing your financial arrangements with your ex-husband or ex-wife.

-The court fee for filing annulment of marriage or civil partnership application in the family court is £593 which has to be paid at the time of filing for annulment.
-Petitioners with very low income may qualify for court fee exemption.
+The court fee for filing an application for annulment of marriage or civil partnership in the family court is £612, payable at the time of filing.
+Petitioners with very low income may qualify for a court fee exemption.

 You can apply for annulment of your marriage soon after your marriage.
 Unlike divorce, you do not have to wait for a year.